1Othello/godot-speech-to-subtitles/README.md

 See example below.
 ![Screenshot_89](https://github.com/1Othello/godot-speech-to-subtitles/assets/132980114/ef7b88f5-6220-4425-b976-7c8e03c963ba)

-### Data Dictionary (Advanced Usage)
+### Moderate Usage

-In order to create your subtitle animation you need to pass over a dictionary for the Captions.create() function to use.
+In order to create your ideal subtitle animation you need to pass over a dictionary for the Captions.create() function to use.

 Here are all the keys which the singleton will accept: